yongfeilu/Twiflower/README.md

 ### Author: Yongfei Lu
 ### Date: March 18th, 2021

+### Get the App
+	To run the app, you should download it via https://drive.google.com/drive/ folders/1oV_OL10laG4OQ0tEqlWUDE2MSo4FCMLh, where the over-200M flower
+	recognizer mode is included.

 ## Summary:
 	Twiflower uses AI to recognize flowers around and help you gain knowledge of the flowers from Wikipedia.
 Moreover, it can conduct a sentiment analysis